What is PBC?

 Icon showing reduction in ALP levels

-Lower your
+Lower your ALP

-Diagram showing how PBC treatment may help reduce liver scarring
+Icon of diagram showing how PBC treatment may help reduce liver scarring

-Lower the risk of disease progression
+Lower the risk of disease progression, which may include

 • Liver scarring (fibrosis)

-• Irreversible damage (cirrhosis)
+• Irreversible liver damage (cirrhosis)

 • Liver failure and transplant

-Symptom checklist for PBC diagnosis
+Icon showing symptom checklist for PBC diagnosis

 Reduce the symptoms caused by PBC